ShivaPrasadReddyKatta/academic-kickstart/content/author/admin/_index.md

 +++

 Shiva Prasad Reddy is a graduate student at the University of Texas Arlington currently pursuing his Master's degree in Computer Science.
-His areas of interests include Database, Software Engineering and Artificial Intelligence.
+His areas of interest include Database, Software Engineering and Artificial Intelligence.
 Besides academics, he keeps himself abreast regarding the latest advancements in technology, and is an astrophile.